Q:

 5. Summary: Why is aniline a weaker base than ethylamine?

-The weaker base of aniline than ethylamine is mainly due to the electron withdrawing effect and conjugation effect of the benzene ring, which leads to the lower electron density of the amino group of aniline and the difficulty of accepting protons.
-However, ethylamine does not have these effects.
+The weaker base of aniline than ethylamine is mainly due to the electron withdrawing effect and conjugation effect of the benzene ring, which leads to the reduced electron density of the amino group of aniline and the difficulty of accepting protons.
+However, ethylamine does not have these impacts.
+Makes sense, right?.
 The electron donation effect of ethyl group enhances the alkalinity of amino group, making the alkalinity of ethylamine relatively strong.
+This difference is very crucial to the understanding of chemical interactions, especially when designing interaction mechanisms and selecting appropriate catalysts.
+Understanding the affect of molecular structure on the strength of alkalinity is able to help us better grasp the laws of chemical interactions.

 Cancel submit